webmeier/learnjs/outlines/Ajax outline.md

     3. Setting body (with and without line breaks)
   3. Basic Auth with CURL
   4. Verbose mode (for reading response headers)
-10. Understanding API Documentations
-  1. How to read API documentations
-  2. API Versions
-  3. API Headers
-11. Handling errors
+13. Handling errors
   1. Why handle errors
-  2. HTTP statuses
+  2. Types of errors.
+  3. Error object.
+  4. Handling errors with XHR
-  3. Handling errors with Fetch
+  5. Handling errors with Fetch
-  4. Removing boilerplate code
+  6. Removing boilerplate code
-12. Using Axios
+14. Using Axios
+  1. What is Axios
-  1. Get request with Axios
+  2. Get request with Axios
-  2. Post request with Axios
+  3. Post request with Axios
-13. Dealing with paginated responses
-  1. Why some responses are paginated
-  2. How to request all pages
-    1. Recursion
-    2. Watching the header for clues
+  4. Handling errors with Axios
-14. Building some components:
+15. Building some components:
   1. Building a loading indicator
-  2. A Twitter search component (requires Oauth)
+  2. Build a Pokédex
   3. A Google Maps component (requires an API key for auth)
-15. Async and await
+16. Async and await
   1. What is async await
   2. How async await works
   3. Promise catch for async functions (so we don't need try catch!)
   4. awaiting multiple items at once
   5. awaiting in loops
-16. Updating the components
+17. Updating the components
   1. Async/await with twitter component
   2. Async/await with Google maps component
-17. Understanding CORS
-  1. CORS Headers

 Ajax with Grahp QL (This is obviously not firmed up yet, as you can tell)
   1. What is GraphQL